ThunderDeliverer/GreenportHackathon/README.md

 Comments are made up to the solidity standards and should be sufficient for understanding the code.

 ##### For a user new to the Ethereum development:
 To deploy the SC, you need to have Mist browser installed.
 There you have to synchronise the Ropsten testnet blockchain and create a user account.
-Afterwards copy the content of Greenport.sol file to the deployment window in the Contracts menu and select greenport() function to deploy the SC.
+Afterwards copy the content of **Greenport.sol** file to the deployment window in the Contracts menu and select 'greenport()' function to deploy the SC.